tomit4/Auther/README.md

 - [ ] Investigate caching of hashed jsonwebtoken in memory for period of time (i.e.redis)
 - [ ] Dockerize the backend and adjust the backend server accordingly
 - [ ] Dockerize mariadb/mysql db as separate server

+**SIGNUP LOGIC**

+- Once the user has entered their email and password, A unique hash token representing their temporary credentials is established in redis, this stores a hash of their email as well as their password encrypted using bcrypt.
+This has an expiration time of a few hours (up to 24 hours or so).

+- The transactional email using Brevo holds a variable known as params.link, which should send them back to our application url with the same hash email in the url.

+- Upon arrival back at the application at this specified url, the hash is sent to the backend where it is checked against the redis store.

+- If the hash exists, a jwt is established, that jwt is hashed and then sent back as a cookie to the client in the headers to be used as a login (this is indicative of how login will be covered as well).
+Additionally, the user's hashed email and encrypted password is then stored in the SQL database (either mariadb or postgresql) for future logins.